ramonimbao/rt1w/README.md

-# Ray Tracing in a Weekend
+# Ray Tracing in One Weekend

-A Rust implementation of the book [*Ray Tracing in a Weekend* by Peter Shirley](https://in1weekend.blogspot.com/).
+A Rust implementation of the book [*Ray Tracing in One Weekend* by Peter Shirley](https://in1weekend.blogspot.com/).

 Some parts of the next book *Ray Tracing: The Next Week* also implemented.